 The Nuclear Regulatory Commission has issued several cyber and physical security regulations for nuclear power plants covering cybersecurity plans, response and recovery strategies from aircraft crashes, and training for security personnel, among other measures.
-For example, 10 Code of Federal Regulations § 73.54 stipulates that licensees provide "...high assurance that digital computer and communication systems and networks are adequately protected against cyber-attacks..."
-Each nuclear power plant must submit a cybersecurity plan and implementation schedule, which is then reviewed by the Nuclear Regulatory Commission.
-Additionally, the Nuclear Regulatory Commission is also required to conduct "force-onforce" exercises at nuclear power plants at least once every three years.
+For example, Title 10 of the Code of Federal Regulations, Section 73.54 stipulates that licensees provide "...high assurance that digital computer and communication systems and networks are adequately protected against cyber-attacks..."
+Each nuclear power plant must submit a cybersecurity plan and implementation schedule, which is then reviewed by the Nuclear Regulatory Commission.^{ao} Additionally, the Nuclear Regulatory Commission is also required to conduct "force-on-force" exercises at nuclear power plants at least once every three years.
 These security exercises deploy a mock adversary force attempting to penetrate a plant's critical locations and simulate damage to target safety components.
 These exercises provide an evaluation of power plant security and identify deficiencies in security strategy, plans, or implementation.
-When these deficiencies are identified, additional security measures must be promptly implemented.
-These regulations have led to significant investments by nuclear power plant operators.
+When these deficiencies are identified, additional security measures must be promptly implemented.^{ap} These regulations have led to significant investments by nuclear power plant operators.